intellicintegration/TahUtils/README.md

 A small wrapper package for using [Tahu for Sparkplug B](https://github.com/eclipse/tahu) in Python.
 Comes with an unmodified (barring import structure) Tahu included.

-## Protobuf Version

-If not compiling (i.e., using pure Python protobuf), use protobuf version 3.20.3.

 ## Updating Tahu Version

 Assuming no major refactoring to the tahu library, updating the included tahu consists of the following steps: